Native Son (album)

-Native Son is the first studio album by American alternative rock band the Judybats, released in 1991 by Sire Records.
+Native Son is the first studio album by the American band the Judybats, released in 1991 by Sire Records.
 The title track peaked at No. 9 on the Billboard Modern Rock Tracks chart.
+The band supported the album by touring with John Wesley Harding.

 Promotion

-Prior to the album's release, "She Lives (In a Time of Her Own)" had appeared on Where the Pyramid Meets the Eye: A Tribute to Roky Erickson (1990).
+"She Lives (In a Time of Her Own)" first appeared on Where the Pyramid Meets the Eye: A Tribute to Roky Erickson (1990).
 "Don't Drop the Baby" later appeared on the Sire Records various artists sampler album Just Say Yes Volume V: Just Say Anything (1991).